 The barred spiral NGC 175 is a bit fainter at magnitude 12.9, and the late spiral PGC 2526 is considerably fainter and appears the closest to the star.

 Diphda is located in the constellation Cetus.
-Representing the sea monster killed by Perseus to save Andromeda, Cetus is the fourth largest constellation in the sky.
+Representing the sea monster in the myth of Andromeda, Cetus is the fourth largest constellation in the sky.
 It is only smaller than Hydra, Virgo and Ursa Major.
 It stretches across 1,231 square degrees of the sky.
 Even though it is large, Cetus is not particularly prominent, as it contains only two stars brighter than magnitude 3.00: Diphda and Menkar.

 Bright deep sky objects in the constellation include the barred spiral galaxy Messier 77 (Cetus A), the spiral NGC 247 near Diphda, the spirals NGC 1042 and NGC 1035, the edge-on spiral galaxy NGC 1055, the irregular dwarf galaxy IC 1613, and the bright (mag.
 8) planetary nebula NGC 246, also known as the Cetus Ring, Skull Nebula or Pac-Man Nebula.